Fuels are substances that react with oxygen to release useful energy. Most of the energy is released as heat, but light energy is also released.

 Complete combustion needs a plentiful supply of air so that the elements in the fuel react fully with oxygen.

-Fuels such as natural gas and petrol contain hydrocarbons - which are compounds of hydrogen and carbon only.
-When hydrocarbons burn completely:
+Fuels such as natural gas and petrol contain hydrocarbons.
+These are compounds of hydrogen and carbon only.
+When they burn completely:

 In general, for complete combustion:

 hydrocarbon + oxygen → carbon dioxide + water

 Here are the equations for the complete combustion of propane, used in bottled gas:

 propane + oxygen → carbon dioxide + water